-Matthew has a wealth of experience in Employment law and Commercial Litigation.
+Matthew has a wealth of experience in Employment law.

 Matthew regularly appears in the Employment Tribunal on behalf of both employers and employees in a range of employment issues and has dealt with a number of complex multi-day cases, including:

 - A 5-day disability discrimination and unfair dismissal case, acting for the Appellant on appeal to the EAT

 - A 10-day whistleblowing case for a respondent which involved technical issues of aviation law